Zepbound vs. Mounjaro: What is the difference?

 In clinical trials, researchers found Mounjaro to be even more effective than other GLP-1 medications in improving blood sugar levels.
 It was also found to be highly effective in producing weight loss, leading healthcare providers to prescribe the medication off-label for obesity.

-In November 2023, the FDA approved Zepbound as a treatment for chronic weight management in people with obesity (BMI of 30 or higher) or overweight (BMI of 27 or higher) with a weight-related health condition such as high blood pressure, high cholesterol, or type 2 diabetes.
+In November 2023, the FDA approved Zepbound as a treatment for weight loss and management in people with obesity or overweight.
 Like Mounjaro, it is also meant to be used in combination with a reduced-calorie diet and increased physical activity.

 Eli Lilly offers savings programs for both drugs, which may bring down the price of either medication.
-Neither program is available to people with insurance through a state or federal program like Medicaid, Medicare, Medigap, DoD, VA, or TRICARE.
+Neither program is available to people with insurance through a state or federal program like Medicaid, Medicare, Medigap, DoD, VA, or TRICARE or those who are uninsured.
 You can also find individual coupons for different pharmacy chains on websites like GoodRx.

 Zepbound vs. Mounjaro insurance coverage